JohannesVolk/chessAI/README.md

 - evaluate results and play some games of chess

-To further increase strength I use opening- and a 5-piece endgame tables to ensure high-level or even optimal play there.
+To further increase strength I use opening- and a 5-piece endgame tables to ensure a high-level or even optimal play there.

 # Data

-The most commonly used data format to represent chess games is the [Portable Game Notation (PGN)](https://en.wikipedia.org/wiki/Portable_Game_Notation).
-Idealy we collect .pgn data with engine annotated position evaluations as this requires substantial comutational effort to do on our own.
+The most commonly used data format for representing chess games is [Portable Game Notation (PGN)] (https://en.wikipedia.org/wiki/Portable_Game_Notation).
+Ideally, we collect .pgn data with annotated engine position ratings, since this would otherwise require a considerable amount of computation on our part.

-Luckily there are many websites providing such datasets.
-I want to reference the [data provided by LiChess](https://database.lichess.org/) as this is what I used to train in this project.
-They host over 1 TB or 3.5 billion chess games for free to use.
+Fortunately, there are many websites that provide such datasets.
+I would like to refer to the [data provided by LiChess](https://database.lichess.org/), as I used them for training in this project.
+They host over 1 TB or 3.5 billion chess games that can be used for free.
-Not every position is annotated in their database but still about 10% is, which is plenty.
+Not every position is annotated in their database, but still about 10%, which is a lot.

-If you are not familiar with the [PGN format](https://en.wikipedia.org/wiki/Portable_Game_Notation) take a look now.
+If you are not familiar with the [PGN format] (https://en.wikipedia.org/wiki/Portable_Game_Notation), take a look now.
-You will notice that a Deep Learning model won't be able to use this data without any preprocessing (or maybe some NLP that would be overengineered).
+You will notice that a deep learning model cannot use this data without preprocessing (or perhaps some NLP that would be over-engineered).

-Therefore I had to extract the individual games/positions from the PGN and transform it into a usable format.
+So I had to extract the individual games/positions from the PGN and convert them into a usable format.

-See below for a visualisation of how this plays out (one hot encoding the pieces on a 8 by 8 grid for each different piece type).
+Below is a visualization of this process (a one hot encoding of the pieces on an 8 x 8 grid for each different type of piece).

 | source | <img src="./imgs/figs/white/pawn.svg"> | <img src="./imgs/figs/white/rook.svg"> | <img src="./imgs/figs/white/knight.svg"> | <img src="./imgs/figs/white/bishop.svg"> | <img src="./imgs/figs/white/king.svg"> | <img src="./imgs/figs/white/queen.svg"> |  <img src="./imgs/figs/black/pawn.svg"> | <img src="./imgs/figs/black/rook.svg"> | <img src="./imgs/figs/black/knight.svg"> | <img src="./imgs/figs/black/bishop.svg"> | <img src="./imgs/figs/black/king.svg"> | <img src="./imgs/figs/black/queen.svg"> |
 |--|--|--|--|--|--|--|--|--|--|--|--|--|
 | <img src="./imgs/figs/board.svg"> | <img src="./imgs/figs/white/pawn_map.svg"> | <img src="./imgs/figs/white/rook_map.svg"> | <img src="./imgs/figs/white/knight_map.svg"> | <img src="./imgs/figs/white/bishop_map.svg"> | <img src="./imgs/figs/white/king_map.svg"> | <img src="./imgs/figs/white/queen_map.svg"> | <img src="./imgs/figs/black/pawn_map.svg"> | <img src="./imgs/figs/black/rook_map.svg"> | <img src="./imgs/figs/black/knight_map.svg"> | <img src="./imgs/figs/black/bishop_map.svg"> | <img src="./imgs/figs/black/king_map.svg"> | <img src="./imgs/figs/black/queen_map.svg"> |

-Every position is assigned it's engine evalutation score (normalized from 0 for black is winning and 1 for white is winning).
+Each position is assigned an engine evaluation value (normalized from 0 for black wins and 1 for white wins).
-And every board mirrored to be seen from the perspective of the white player to ease up the regression task.
+And each board is mirrored to be viewed from the white player's perspective to facilitate the regression task.

-This is all stored in a SQLite database in a compressed form as the data is very sparse.
+This is then all stored in a SQLite database in compressed form, as the data is very sparse.

 # Dataset

-I use a dataset that loads the desired positions dynamically from the SQL database.
+I use a dataset that dynamically loads the desired elements from the SQL database.

 # Model

-I used 4 residual blocks with 2 internal fully conected layers of size 768 which is then reduced to 1 neuron which is later transformed to a logit with sigmoid.
-I use Batch Normalization to stabilize training.
-The activation functions are all ReLU's.
+I used 4 residual blocks with 2 internal fully connected layers of size 768, which are then reduced to 1 neuron that is later transformed to a logit with sigmoid.
+I use batch normalization to stabilize the training.
+The activation functions are all ReLUs.
-I tried to use a CNN or even a FCNN but the results where not as good as a network with affine layers.
+I tried using a CNN or even an FCNN, but the results were not as good as using a network with affine layers.

 # Training

-The whole training (and actually also the model) is simplified by using [PyTorch Lightning](https://www.pytorchlightning.ai/) as it provides a framework for boilerplate code for training.
+The entire training (and also the model) is simplified by using [PyTorch Lightning] (https://www.pytorchlightning.ai/), which provides a framework for boilerplate code for training.

-The training process is logged and vizualized with [Tensorboard](https://www.tensorflow.org/tensorboard).
+The training process is logged and visualized using [Tensorboard] (https://www.tensorflow.org/tensorboard).

 # Results